Skip to Content

 There is no known way to prevent this disorder.
 However, treating other problems that may cause pseudogout may make the condition less severe, and may help prevent it from developing in patients who don't already have it.

 Goldman L, Ausiello DA.
 Goldman's Cecil Medicine.
 23rd ed.
-Philadelphia, PA: Saunders Elsevier; 2007.
+Philadelphia, PA: Elsevier Saunders; 2007.

 Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.